WParsec/WParsec/README.md

 My name is Tom Erik William Ertvaag.
 Welcome to my hub!

 I am a 27 year old Norwegian man currently residing on the east coast of Spain while studying.
 This was not always the case though.
 Primarily I followed in my family’s footsteps and became a sailor.
-After a few adventurous years as an officer, my longing for creativity and increased autonomy got the upper-hand of me and I decided to "turn that ship around", so I quit.
+After a few adventurous years as an officer, my longing for creativity and increased autonomy got the upper-hand of me so I decided to "turn that ship around" and quit.

 I started looking for challenging creative professions.
 From there I discovered Frontend Development, where creativity meets logic.
 I loved it from the start.
 Currently I’m on the final semester of a 2 year study.
 I find every aspect of it very stimulating, and I can’t wait to develop my skills even further!